MadLadSquad/MadLadSquadSite/untitled-vulkan-game-engine.md

-The UntitledVulkanGameEngine project is our custom general purpose game engine made in C++.
-Our goal is to make an easy to use, high performance, moddable game engine that can be used for both 3D and 2D games.
+The UntitledVulkanGameEngine project is our custom general-purpose game engine made in C++.
+Our goal is to make an easy-to-use, high-performance, moddable game engine that can be used for both 3D and 2D games.

-We curently have a stable scripting API, a stable editor UI, somewhat stable C and C++ modding and plugins API and a somewhat stable Vulkan renderer.
+We currently have a stable scripting API, a stable editor UI, a somewhat stable C and C++ modding and plugins API and a somewhat stable Vulkan renderer.

 Features to be added in the next 1-2 years: